vincentnegre/docs-opensilex-community-prod/good-practices-en.rst

  sudo chmod 400 /var/lib/mongodb/keyfile
  sudo chown mongodb:mongodb /var/lib/mongodb/keyfile

-- Step is **optionnal**.
+- This step is **optionnal**.
 It's needed only if you have different mongodb instances.
 You should copy  keyfile to each replicat set member

 ::